fluencelabs/cli/docs/commands/README.md

   --import=<path>...
 Path to a directory to import aqua files from.
 May be used several times --network=<network>            [default: testnet] The network in which the transactions used by the command will be
-                                 carried out (local, testnet) --no-input                     Don't interactively ask for any input from the user --off-aqua-logs                Turns off logs from Console.print in aqua and from IPFS service --particle-id                  Print particle ids when running Fluence js-client
+                                 carried out (local, testnet) --no-build                     Don't build the project before running the command --no-input                     Don't interactively ask for any input from the user --off-aqua-logs                Turns off logs from Console.print in aqua and from IPFS service --particle-id                  Print particle ids when running Fluence js-client